 Children with mental illness or behavioral disorders need support and supervision to help them meet treatment and educational goals.
 Enter the therapeutic support staff (TSS) worker, who is typically educated in psychology and might work in a school or community service agency.
 Duties vary, but mentoring and supervision are major responsibilities.

 Basic Skills and Characteristics

 Those who work in the field of psychology need specific skills and personal characteristics.
-They must analyze the information they collect or receive about each client, and use problem-solving skills to find treatments or solutions.
-Patience is another important quality for a TSS worker, as is the ability to communicate with clients, families and other staff.
+A typical TSS job description includes analytical and problem-solving skills, patience and excellent communications skills for working with clients, families and other staff.
 A TSS worker must also be able to observe and understand facial expressions, body language and interactions with other people.

 Therapeutic support is one of several strategies used to help children.
 The TSS worker helps manage the behavior of children and adolescents who have problems such as autism, in a community setting.
 Therapeutic support can prevent them from being institutionalized or required to live in more restrictive settings.
 The TSS worker’s primary responsibility is to act as a mentor and teacher, by reinforcing appropriate behavior and discouraging inappropriate or destructive behavior.
 She might use time-outs, structured activities or other strategies for this purpose.

 TSS workers interact with family members, helping them learn behavioral management techniques.
 They also collaborate with teachers and other members of the child’s community, provide education and support and identify problems that could affect treatment goals.
 A TSS worker might work directly with the teacher of a child to help her understand why the child is acting out and what strategies can help.
 TSS workers also use a variety of therapeutic techniques in one-on-one work with the child.

 Education, Salary and Outlook